Purchasing groups (otherwise known as centralized purchasing) can be defined as:

-Purchasing Groups (otherwise known as Centralized Purchasing) can be defined as: two or more organizations joined together (or through a third party), in order to combine needs and leverage negotiating strength.
-This allows the individual purchasers the contractual strength to access best prices, best services, and best technologies that they might otherwise be unable to negotiate.
+Two or more organizations joined together (or through a third party), in order to combine needs and leverage negotiating strength.
+This allows the individual purchasers the contractual strength to access prices, services, and technologies they might otherwise miss out on.
+There are many advantages of purchasing groups.
+For example, they give individual purchasers the contractual strength to access best prices, best services, and best technologies that they might otherwise be unable to negotiate.

-There are 8 main advantages of Purchasing Groups.
+There are eight main advantages of purchasing groups.
 Let”s look at them in a little more detail:

 Scale economies or “purchasing power”

 The most obvious advantage of a purchasing group is the scale economy.
-The volume of the aggregated purchase demands, such as a network of businesses coming together to order supplies, gives the individual businesses access to scale economy and consequent purchasing power that they could not hope to obtain alone.
+The volume of the aggregated purchase demands, such as a network of businesses coming together to order supplies, gives the individual businesses access to scale economy.
+Consequently, this leads to greater purchasing power.

-By increasing the forecast purchase volume, the Purchasing Group is generally able to negotiate lower prices for the goods or services purchased with respect to what could be obtained by individual companies working alone.
-These savings are usually considerable, ranging from 10% to 35%.
+By increasing the forecast purchase volume, the purchasing group can negotiate lower prices for the goods or services purchased.
+These savings are usually considerable, ranging from 10 to 35 percent.

 Reduction of transaction costs

-By joining a Purchasing Group, organizations can effectively simplify their procurement processes.
-This reduces both the per unit cost on their goods and also the per transaction costs, due to the reduced number of contracts to be negotiated, prepared and managed.
+By joining a purchasing group, organizations can simplify their procurement processes.
+This reduces both the per unit cost on their goods and also the per transaction costs.
+This is due to the reduced number of contracts to be negotiated, prepared, and managed.

-When organizations come together they can share information about suppliers, new technologies and market knowledge, as well as past purchasing experiences.
-The end result is eliminating redundancy in the supply chain, as well as reduced transaction costs and achievement of far greater process economies.
+When organizations come together, they can share information about suppliers, new technologies and market knowledge.
+The end result is eliminating redundancy in the supply chain.
+This reduces transaction costs and achieves far greater process economies.

 Since the Purchasing Group manages all stages in the lifecycle of contracts on behalf of their network, the individual businesses benefit from a significant reduction in their workload and are free to focus on their core business, which is therefore more strategic for them.